Joanpriscilla/Tanzania-Water-Wells-Prediction/README.md

 ## Methods
 >
-To account for the class imbalance, SMOTE was used to oversample the "needs repair" and "nonfunctional" classes Different models were used , each performing differently from the other one.
+To account for the class imbalance, SMOTE was used to oversample the "needs repair" and "nonfunctional" classes.
+>
+Different models were used , each performing differently from the other one.
 The best performing model was the ensambled model.

 > Confusion matrix results of the Voting classifier